Georgia Vital Record

 Not Accepted

-• Hospital souvenir birth certificates and commemorative keepsakes.
+• Hospital souvenir death certificates and commemorative keepsakes.

 • Photocopies or scans, even if notarized.